gofastadev/gofasta/tools/transpiler/examples/fault-tolerance/README.md

 # Fault Tolerance Examples

-This directory contains examples demonstrating the GoFasta fault tolerance framework with `@Supervisor` and `@Actor` decorators.
+This directory contains examples demonstrating the Gofasta fault tolerance framework with `@Supervisor` and `@Actor` decorators.

 ## Overview